 Claim HRA Less than 1 Lakh

 It is a common misconception that an employee can only claim HRA if it exceeds ₹ 1 lakh per year.
-However, an individual can claim HRA less than 1 lakh if they meet the conditions for claiming HRA and their rent payment is lower than the amount calculated under the three criteria mentioned earlier.
+However, an individual can claim an HRA of less than 1 lakh if they meet the conditions for claiming an HRA and their rent payment is lower than the amount calculated under the three criteria mentioned earlier.

 If an individual’s HRA is less than 1 lakh, then the taxable amount of HRA is calculated as the difference between the actual HRA received and the amount calculated under the three criteria mentioned earlier.
 The difference amount is added to the employee’s taxable income, and the tax liability is calculated based on the individual’s tax slab rate.